heykiditsaaron/coffer-minecraft/docs/chronicle/planning/phase_3e_player-intent-confirmation.md

 ---

-### Annotation — Intent Confirmation Term
+### Annotation — Intent Preview & Intent Confirmation

-During Phase 3E planning, the term **Intent Confirmation** was introduced and added to the project glossary.
+During Phase 3E planning, the glossary terms **Intent Preview** and **Intent Confirmation** were introduced to stabilize language.

-This term names the server-owned, non-mutating artifact used to present a fully evaluated outcome to a player for consent prior to execution.
+- **Intent Preview** names the server-owned, non-mutating projection of a fully evaluated outcome presented to a player.
+- **Intent Confirmation** names the player’s explicit consent to that exact previewed outcome prior to execution.

-The introduction of this term does not expand Phase 3E scope.
+The introduction of these terms does not expand Phase 3E scope.
-It exists to stabilize language and prevent ambiguity in future discussion.
+They exist solely to prevent ambiguity and preserve conceptual integrity during implementation.

 ---